net-lisias-kspu/ContractConfigurator/5-Expressions/Expressions.md

 rewardFunds = Random(1000.0, 2000.0)
 targetBody = HomeWorld()
 ```
-The full list of functions can be found in the [[Function Reference Guide|Function-Reference-Guide]].
+See the sidebar for a full list of classes with functions.

 <sub>[ [[Top|Expressions]] ] [ [[Functions/Methods|Expressions#functionsmethods]] / [[Functions|Expressions#functions]] ]</sub>